mylokaye/Dynamics-365-CIJ-Form-Debugger/README.md

 - 🎨 **Visual feedback** - Info fields turn grey when extension is inactive
 - 🔒 **100% client-side** — no tracking, telemetry, or network calls

 ---

 ## How to Use

-1. Install the extension from the Edge Add-ons or Chrome Web Store.
+1. Install the extension from the links above.
 2. Open a Dynamics 365 form page, such as: `https://assets-*.mkt.dynamics.com/...`
 3. Click the **Dynamics 365 Form Debugger** icon in your browser toolbar.
 4. Toggle **"Activate extension"** to enable cache bypass.